-The YC Hertfordshire Meridian Youth Project in Royston is open to all young people aged 13-19 (up to 24 for those with learning disabilities) on Friday evenings.
-As well as offering a variety of activities for you to get involved with, the Meridian Youth Centre has it's own fully equipped music studio and computer suite for you to use.
+The YC Hertfordshire Meridian Youth Project in Royston is open to all young people aged 13-17 (up to 24 for those with learning disabilities) on Friday evenings.
 Come to the Meridian Youth Centre to learn new skills and have fun trying out challenging experiences with YC Hertfordshire.

 The British Red Cross Schools team (Bedfordshire, Hertfordshire and Essex) offers a range of educational activities and resources for young people.
 We aim to build resilience in young people so they make safe choices in their everyday lives and help alleviate the suffering of others.
 We explore local, national and global humanitarian issues, helping children and young people make sense of the world around them.